Direct answer

 Current status

-Deposit and withdrawal details can change with interface and bridge updates.
-Review before publishing screenshots.
+Deposit and withdrawal details move with interface and bridge updates.
+Review the live flow and official bridge docs before publishing screenshots or step-by-step transfer copy.

 Step by step